Quantization of the electromagnetic field: Quantization of EM field

-Note that Planck's constant is introduced here and that the time-dependence of the classical expression is not taken over in the quantum mechanical operator (this is true in the so-called Schrödinger picture).
+Note that the Planck constant is introduced here and that the time-dependence of the classical expression is not taken over in the quantum mechanical operator (this is true in the so-called Schrödinger picture).

 For the EM field we do something similar.
 The quantity $\epsilon_0$ is the electric constant, which appears here because of the use of electromagnetic SI units.
 The quantization rules are: